rackslab/Slurm-web/_sources/introduction.txt

 ============

 Slurm-web is web application that serves as web frontend to `Slurm`_ workload manager.
-It is based on 2 components:
+It is based on 3 components:

 * a backend REST API
 * a dashboard web GUI
+* a small server for dashboard's configuration files

 .. _Slurm: http://slurm.schedmd.com/